Limitations for Scale-Out Backup Repositories

 - You cannot add a backup repository in which some activity is being performed (for example, a backup job or restore task) as a performance extent to the scale-out backup repository.

-- If you use Enterprise edition of Veeam Backup & Replication, you can create 2 scale-out backup repositories.
+- If you use Enterprise edition of Veeam Backup & Replication, you can create two scale-out backup repositories.

-For each scale-out backup repository, you can add 1 object storage repository as a capacity extent and 4 standard backup repositories as performance extents: 3 active, and 1 inactive (that is put to the Maintenance mode).
+For each scale-out backup repository, you can add one object storage repository as a capacity extent and four standard backup repositories as performance extents: three active, and one inactive (that is put to the maintenance mode).
 You can add inactive extents, for example, if any of active extents has no free space, and you want to evacuate backup data from it.

-If you add 4 performance extents and do not put any of them to the Maintenance mode, the jobs targeted at the scale-out backup repository will fail.
+If you add four performance extents and do not put any of them to the maintenance mode, the jobs targeted at the scale-out backup repository will fail.

-Enterprise Plus edition has no limitations on the number of scale-out backup repositories or performance extents.
+Veeam Universal License and Enterprise Plus editions have no limitations on the number of scale-out backup repositories or performance extents.

 - The Extract and Backup Validator utilities do not work with backups stored in scale-out backup repositories.

-- To let Veeam Backup & Replication automatically import backups during rescan of a scale-out backup repository, names of VBM files and paths to VBM files (starting from the backup repository root to VBM files) must contain only allowed characters:
+- To let Veeam Backup & Replication automatically import backups during rescan of a scale-out backup repository, names of VBM files and paths to VBM files (starting from the backup repository root to VBM files, not including the root itself) must contain only allowed characters:

 - Alphanumeric characters: a-zA-Z0-9